 Renters insurance is far too cheap and covers too many of your personal possessions not to protect yourself.
-Do not be caught off guard without having insurance to protect your personal property from lost, damage, or theft.
+Do not be caught off guard without having insurance to protect your personal property from loss, damage, or theft.
 And, do not make the mistake of going unprotected from lawsuits.
 Every renter should have and needs renters insurance.